 The Common App essay is designed to help college admissions officers learn more about who you are, how you think, and what your interests are.
 Essentially, they’re wondering if you’re interesting enough that they would want to spend time talking with you on a long train ride.

-The following is a quick overview to help you brainstorm and draft a winning essay in response to the Common App essay prompt #1 For additional resources regarding other Common App essay prompts and the college admissions process, generally, feel free to visit our Resources Page and our College Admissions Editing Page.
+The following is a quick overview to help you brainstorm and draft a winning essay in response to the Common App essay prompt #1 For additional resources regarding other Common App essay prompts and the college admissions process, generally, feel free to visit our Resources Page.

 “Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.”